reactioncommerce/reaction-docs/developer/styleguide.md

 **Bad**

-- Hyphens and underscores are not to be used unless expressly requred; such is the case with Meteor for `*.app-test.js` files.
+* Hyphens and underscores are not to be used unless expressly required; such is the case with Meteor for `*.app-test.js` files.

 ```
 settings_container.js